Developers' corner

 • an entry point script (entrypoint.sh).

-Additional information on metadata can be found in the AppImage documentation.
-That is, for desktop and AppStream XML files.
-The requirements.txt file allows to specify additional site packages to be bundled in the AppImage, using pip.
+Further information on metadata can be found in the AppImage documentation (e.g., regarding desktop and AppStream XML files).
+The requirements.txt file enables additional site packages to be specified for bundling in the AppImage using pip.

 Caution

-For the application to be portable, site packages bundled in the AppImage, as well as their dependencies, must must be available as binary wheels, or be pure Python packages.
+In order for the application to be portable, the site packages bundled in the AppImage and their dependencies must be available as binary wheels or pure Python packages.

-If a C extension is bundled from source, then it will likely not be portable, as further discussed in the Advanced packaging section.
+If a C extension is bundled from source, it will likely not be portable; this is discussed further in the Advanced packaging section.

 Tip

-Some site packages are available only for specific Manylinux tags.
-This can be cross-checked by browsing the Download files section on the package's PyPI page.
+Some site packages are only available for specific Manylinux tags.
+You can check this by browsing the Download files section on the package's PyPI page.

 Tip

-Since version 1.2, python-appimage allows to specify local requirements as well, using the local+ tag (see PR49).
-Note however that this performs a direct copy of the local package, which has several limitations.
+Since version 1.2, python-appimage allows local requirements to be specified using the local+ tag (see PR49).
+Please note, however, that this involves directly copying the local package, which has several limitations.

 Entry point script

 The entry point script deserves some additional explanations.
-This script allows to customize the startup of your application.
-A typical entrypoint.sh script would look like
+This script lets you customise your application's startup.
+A typical entrypoint.sh script would look like this

 {{ python-executable }} ${APPDIR}/opt/python{{ python-version }}/bin/my_app.py "$@"